VaheC/AvatarVideoGenerator/README.md

 * Doesn't use gpu to accelerate the calculations

 ## Possible modifications
-* Trainig custom models for audio, video, and avatar generation
+* Training custom models for audio, video, and avatar generation
 * Reducing calculation time using quantization or gpu